Orange Natural Wines

-1. Not all pairings work for all three types of, but across the board they all have similar characteristics.
+1. Not all pairings work for all three types of orange wines, but across the board they all have similar characteristics.

 2. Don’t just think of the foods, remember sauces and sides!
-It can change the game of what you’re pairing.
+It can change the game of what you are pairing.

-3. Always remember that pairings are about YOUR tastes and not just what biologically is supposed to work for the wine and food.
+3. Always remember that pairings are about YOUR tastes and not just what typically is supposed to work for the wine and food.

 Below you’ll find our cheat sheet of different foods and flavors that we recommend for each kind.